-It has been 18 months since the New York Knicks hired David Fizdale, a move the organization was convinced would usher in the start of a new era.
+When the New York Knicks hired David Fizdale in the spring of 2018, the organization was convinced it would usher in the start of a new era.

 This time, the team believed, it would be different than all their past failings.
 This time there was a vision, a plan and alignment from ownership through the front office on how to execute it.